Contact Us Today (424) 372-3112

 California Vehicle Code 250 PC defines a “chop shop” as any place where a vehicle or part obtained by theft, fraud, or conspiracy is altered, disassembled, or stored to alter, disguise, counterfeit, forge, or remove the identity.

-This would, of course, include the crucial vehicle identification number (VIN) of the car or car part with intent to misrepresent the identity, prevent identification, or dispose of or sell the car or car part.
+This would, of course, include the crucial vehicle identification number (VIN) of the car or car part with the intent to misrepresent the identity, prevent identification, or dispose of or sell the car or car part.

-An example that can often be found in Los Angeles is a scenario where a person operates a garage for car thieves to bring stolen vehicles.
+An example often found in Los Angeles is a scenario where a person operates a garage for car thieves to bring stolen vehicles.
 This person actually owns the garage, and after the vehicles are received, they will strip them down and sell individual parts to other people.
 In this example, they could be facing charges under Vehicle Code 10801, operating a chop shop.

 Our Los Angeles criminal defense attorneys have provided an overview below to give readers more useful information about the laws regarding owning and operating a chop shop.